By SafBaby Co-Founder Sandra Blum

 While it is easy to find RoHS compliant Christmas lights in Europe, it is almost impossible to find them clearly labeled in the US.
 I have contacted a few manufacturers and sellers in the US but the ones who got back to me don’t know what RoHS is and the others did not reply.

-Here some guidelines on how to properly handle Christmas lights and cords:
+Here are some guidelines on how to properly handle Christmas lights and cords:

 - Wash hands after touching any Christmas lighting.